giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log.md

 * Lecture 6 - Introduction to Software Testing
 * Lecture 7 - Software Unit Testing

-The session in class will focus on the exercise "Exercise 2 - Software Unit Testing" that will learn you the basics of unittesting and code coverage in Python.
+The session in class will focus on the exercise "Exercise 2 - Unit testing and code coverage in Python" that will learn you the basics of unittesting and code coverage in Python.

+There will also be discussions on how to get going with the team and start with a solid base.